Cgrau/MapsCodeTest/README.md

 Application written in Swift and designed using clean architecture.
 Map based app showing routes from an endpoint and display them on demand.

 :warning: Please run "pod install" in order to get all the dependencies.
+:warning: This app iOS Deployment target is 13.0, so use Xcode 11+.

 ## Application overview :rocket: